More Common Obstacles

 A Few Common Obstacles.

 I’ve been hanging out in Reddit.com/r/writing for a few years now, lurking and occasionally offering comments and suggestions (as u/writer-dude) to new, struggling and/or curious writers.
 What I’ve discovered on Reddit are many of the same concerns and issues that I’ve confronted while editing clients’ manuscripts.
-Typically, I can help direct foundering, confused and sidelined writers by presenting modest solutions to these five most prevalent obstacles.
-Often times, a writer can self-identify (and overcome) those same roadblocks and pitfalls.
-However, for anyone who might feel lost in the fog, let me point you in the right direction.
+Typically, I can assist confused, foundering or sidelined writers by presenting modest solutions to these six prevalent obstacles.
+Often times, a writer can self-identify (and overcome) such potential roadblocks and pitfalls.
+For anyone who might feel lost in the fog, allow me to point you in the right direction.
 In order of increasing concern:

-5. Overcoming Inhibitions.
+6. Overcoming Inhibitions.
 The fear of failure is real.
 So is the fear of success.
 A fear of ridicule.
-The fear of isolation (AKA ‘eeking out sufficient writing time’).
+The fear of isolation (AKA: Squeezing out sufficient writing time).
 The fear of upsetting friends or family.
 A fear of not writing a perfect novel…. the list of potential obstacles is quite lengthy.
 Some call it ‘writer’s block’.
 Or procrastination.
 Or ‘waiting for inspiration.’
 The real reason(s) for not writing likely has deeper psychological and/or emotional roots.
 (But this condition is curable!)
 Is this you?
 LOOK HERE.

 1. Getting Stuck.
 The most prevalent obstacle (by far) is a novice writer beginning a novel (or story) but very quickly becoming mired in the enormity of such a venture.
 Many newbies have a vague idea or a partial concept in mind and begin to write in earnest—sometimes 3 pages, sometimes 30—but then what?
 Once the inciting incident (usually a novel’s opening) plays out, how does one proceed to create an entire, enticing, integral book-length manuscript?